aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/presentation-content/manage-media-files/audio-frame/_index.md

 2. Set new values for the Audio Frame properties you want to adjust.
 3. Save the modified PowerPoint file.

-This Java code demonstrates an operation in which an audio's options are adjusted:
+This PHP code demonstrates an operation in which an audio's options are adjusted:

 ```php
   $pres = new Presentation("AudioFrameEmbed_out.pptx");